-Teleconverters, or extenders as they are sometimes known, are a vital part of my wildlife photography workflow as I have explained before.
+Teleconverters, or extenders as they are sometimes known, are a vital part of my wildlife photography workflow, as I have explained before.
 Although I used Canon ones for many years, my switch to Sony meant that I also had to buy new teleconverters.
-While I use a 1.4x teleconverter far more often than I use a 2x, I was very curious about the performance of this accessory.
-I had read some good things, and even at the $550 price point I was willing to take a gamble and give it a try.
-A full review will come, but for now I thought I would post some hands-on photos so you can get a sense of its size and design.
+While I use a 1.4x teleconverter far more often than I use a 2x, I was curious about the performance of this accessory.
+I had read some good things, and even at the $550 price point, I was willing to take a gamble and give it a try.
+A full review will come, but for now, I thought I would post some hands-on photos so you can get a sense of its size and design.

-Due to the protruding part of the teleconverter, this is an accessory that can only be used on certain lenses that do not have a rear lens element too close to the lens mount.
+Due to the protruding part of the teleconverter, this is an accessory that can only be used on specific lenses that do not have a rear lens element too close to the lens mount.
 At the time of writing, the list of compatible lenses is as follows:

 - Sony 70-200mm f/2.8 GM II